Researching Your Religious Tradition

 Getting Started

-Take a look and see if your group has a website and/or Facebook group.
-Some may be more robust than others, but they will help you with research if you can find information like when the group was established, current or previous locations, and the names of religious figures.
+Take a look and see if your group has a website, Facebook group, YouTube channel, or other social media presence.
+Some may be more robust than others, but they will help you with research if you can find information like when the group was established, current or previous locations, and the names of religious leaders.

 Find Local News Stories